Suilend

 Oracle Risk

-Suilend relies on Pyth for their price feeds to power liquidations.
+Suilend relies on Pyth and Switchboard for their price feeds to power liquidations.
 There is a risk that these oracles report incorrect prices, causing wrongful liquidations.

 Liquidation Risk